amb26/ponder/content/wip/2025-04-03-change-of-tack-on-templating.md

 well as Handlebars has always supported a variety of other exotic control flow constructs such as ``{{ if }}`` which we had never planned to support.

+[^1]: Now running a lot better since it has been converted to a much leaner [Hugo site](https://imerss.github.io/pnw-bryo-atlas/)
-[^1]: Somewhere I have a scrawled drawing from the RSF days elaborating how self-templating can be seen as some funky kind of "endofunctor on the category of markup".
+[^2]: Somewhere I have a scrawled drawing from the RSF days elaborating how self-templating can be seen as some funky kind of "endofunctor on the category of markup".